2 FAM 600

 (1) The school requests the post to provide a copy of these regulations (2 FAM 600) and the school then determines whether it meets the criteria outlined in 2 FAM 614.
 If the school considers itself eligible for assistance, it seeks the post’s concurrence.

-(2) If the post concurs that the school qualifies under the criteria, the post may recommend to A/OPR/OS that the school be considered for assistance and transmit to A/OPR/OS copies of the school’s constitution, bylaws and/or other pertinent documents for review.
-If questions arise concerning eligibility, A/OPR/OS submits the documents to the legal counsel of the Department of State for review.
+(2) If the post concurs that the school qualifies under the criteria, the post may recommend that A/OPR/OS consider the school for assistance and transmit to A/OPR/OS copies of the school’s constitution, bylaws and/or other pertinent documents for review.
+If questions arise concerning eligibility, A/OPR/OS submits the documents to the Office of the Legal Adviser of the Department of State for review.

-(3) If the Department determines that the school is eligible, the school prepares a computerized grant application, submits a PDF copy to the post for its review and recommendation, and submits the application to A/OPR/OS.
-The post then submits its recommendation to A/OPR/OS.
+(3) If the Department determines that the school is eligible, the school prepares a computerized software grant application, submits a copy to the post for its review and recommendation, and uploads the application with the post’s recommendation into MyGrants and submits the application to A/OPR/OS.
 The grant application includes the Debarment and Suspension Certification Statement, which the school must sign prior to A/OPR/OS issuing an award.
-If practicable, a regional education officer from A/OPR/OS visits the post and the school prior to their submission of the grant application to provide guidance and counsel about the Overseas Schools Assistance Program;
+If practicable, a regional education officer from A/OPR/OS visits the post and the school prior to the school’s submission of the grant application to provide guidance and counsel about the Overseas Schools Assistance Program.

 (4) A/OPR/OS reviews the information that the school submits.
 If it decides to provide an award, A/OPR/OS determines the amount and limits the performance period to 12 months absent a compelling reason to extend the period not to exceed 12 additional months.
-The Director of the Office of Overseas Schools must approve all awards.
+The director and the grants officer of the Office of Overseas Schools must approve all awards.

-(5) A/OPR/OS transmits to the post and school Form DS-1909, Federal Assistance Award, with attachments, which the Director of the Office of Overseas Schools has signed.
+(5) A/OPR/OS transmits to the post and school Form DS-1909, Federal Assistance Award, with attachments, which the grants officer of the Office of Overseas Schools has signed.

-(6) The school executes the award documents and transmits a signed copy of Form DS-1909, Federal Assistance Award, to the post and A/OPR/OS as prescribed in the memorandum under which the award documents were sent to the post and school.
+(6) The school executes the award documents and transmits a signed copy of Form DS-1909, Federal Assistance Award, to A/OPR/OS with a copy to the post as prescribed in the memorandum under which the award documents were sent to the post and school.

-(7) The post disburses funds to the school pursuant to the purposes and the Standard Provisions of the award.
+(8) The PSU disburses funds to the school pursuant to the purposes and the Standard Provisions of the award.

-(8) The school submits financial reports to the post for review and transmission to A/OPR/OS as the Standard Provisions attached to Form DS-1909, Federal Assistance Award, require.
+(9) The school submits financial reports to A/OPR/OS with a copy to the post, as the Standard Provisions attached to Form DS-1909, Federal Assistance Award, require.

 2 FAM 616.1 Funds Assistance to Department of State-Assisted Schools in Foreign Countries